Your hospital visit or stay

 Please be aware, due to space limitations in some areas/rooms, your visitor/s may be asked by ward staff to step out of your room at times.
 This is to ensure physical distancing can be maintained.

 When you are discharged from hospital, you will still receive support through our postnatal care in the home program.
 Some of these appointments may be done in person or over the phone.

 Read more on our Advice for pregnant women page.

-If you are a parent or guardian, you will be screened on entry to the hospital, have your temperature checked and provided with a single-use surgical face mask to wear.
+All parents, guardians, family members and visitors will be screened on entry to the hospital, have their temperature checked and provided with a single-use surgical face mask to wear.
 Find out more about screening.